shazaibkhan/Joke-generator/README.md

-this is simple joke generator using html  css and avascript
+this is simple joke generator using html  css and javascript using api